Katoomba

 Residential development activity is lower than average in Katoomba according to AreaSearch's national comparison of local real estate markets

-By 2041, Katoomba is expected to grow by 408 residents.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Given current development patterns, new housing supply is expected to meet demand, potentially facilitating population growth beyond projections.

 Frequently Asked Questions - Development